Currow: Community and culture

-Currow is served by several sporting organisations.
-The village's most dominant club is Currow GAA, which has its grounds to the east of the village.
-It is also home to St. Bridget's Basketball Club, Community Games, Currow Cycling Club and Currow Gun Club.
-Many of these are based in the community centre.
-Most clubs support the colours set by the GAA of black and amber.
+Sporting organisations in the area include the Gaelic Athletic Association (GAA) club, Currow GAA, which has its grounds to the east of the village.
+Currow is also home to St. Bridget's Basketball Club, Community Games, Currow Cycling Club and Currow Gun Club.
+Several of these are based in the community centre.
+Several clubs have adopted the same black and amber colours used by the GAA club.

 Currow has a Tidy Towns Organisation as well as a rural development group.
 Currow also has groups attached to the Roman Catholic Church which is in the Killeentierna Parish under the Diocese of Kerry.
 There is also a parish youth organisation; Killeentierna Youth Club.

 The village is located in a cultural area known as Sliabh Luachra.
 This area is known for its style of traditional Irish music.